Mary Maxwell Gates: Personal life

-Mary Ann Maxwell was born in Seattle, Washington on July 5, 1929, to James Willard Maxwell (Nebraska, 1901–1960), a banker, and his wife, whom he married in c.
+Mary Ann Maxwell was born in Seattle, Washington, on July 5, 1929, to James Willard Maxwell (Nebraska, 1901–1960), a banker, and his wife, whom he married in c.
 1927, Adele Thompson (c.
 1903–1987, probably born in Enumclaw, Washington).
 Her paternal grandfather, James Willard Maxwell (1864–1951), was president of the National City Bank in Seattle from 1911 to 1929 and a director of the Seattle branch of the Federal Reserve Bank of San Francisco.

 She graduated from Seattle's Roosevelt High School and then attended the nearby University of Washington, where she received a degree in education in 1950.
 She married UW law graduate William H. Gates, Sr. in 1951, and she taught school in the early 1950s.
 After her husband co-founded the law practice that became Preston Gates & Ellis in Seattle, Gates turned to a variety of civic activities.
 Gates' volunteer roles in Seattle and King County included serving on the boards of the Children's Hospital Foundation, Seattle Symphony, Greater Seattle Chamber of Commerce, United Way of King County, and many other nonprofit organizations.
 She served as President of the Junior League of Seattle from 1966 to 1967.

 She had three children, one of whom is Microsoft co-founder Bill Gates.

 Career

-In 1975, Governor Daniel J. Evans appointed Gates to the board of regents for her alma mater, where she led the movement on the board to divest the University of Washington's holdings in South Africa to protest apartheid.
-In addition, Gates served on the UW Foundation Board of Directors, the UW Medical Center Board, and the UW School of Business Administration's Advisory Board.
+In 1975, Governor Daniel J. Evans appointed Gates to the board of regents for her alma mater, Gates served on the UW Foundation Board of Directors, the UW Medical Center Board, and the UW School of Business Administration's Advisory Board.

 Gates also served for many years on the boards of several major corporations: First Interstate Bank of Washington; Unigard Security Insurance Group; Pacific Northwest Bell Telephone Company, which became USWEST Communications; and KIRO Incorporated.

 Beyond the Seattle area, Gates was appointed to the board of directors of the national United Way in 1980, becoming the first woman to lead it in 1983.
 Her tenure on the national board's executive committee is believed to have helped Microsoft, based in Seattle, at a crucial time.
 In 1980, she discussed her son's company with John Opel, a fellow committee member, and the chairman of International Business Machines Corporation (IBM).
 Opel, by some accounts, mentioned Mrs. Gates to other IBM executives.
 A few weeks later, IBM took a chance by hiring Microsoft, then a small software firm, to develop an operating system for its first personal computer.